watilde/chest/README.md

 ## Sample
 ### package.json
-Make bower and component install easy to use with `post install`:
+Make bower and component install easy to use with `postinstall`:
 ```
 {
   "scripts": {